bennettp123/dns.ne.net-updater-mac/README.md

  2. By default, a custom IP is not sent.
 If you wish to send a custom IP address, uncomment the two lines below the myip variable.
  3. If necessary, `chmod +x dns.he.net_updater.sh`.
  4. Run dns.he.net_updater.sh.
  5. [Optional]: Use the included LaunchDaemon to schedule the updates.
+Or cron.
+Whatever.

 License: MIT.<br />Warranty: None.